 The University of Wisconsin-La Crosse Physical Therapy Program is dedicated to quality graduate education in Physical Therapy.
 The entry-level Doctor of Physical Therapy program is designed to train therapists who can enter the profession as generalists.
 Program graduates are able to competently evaluate patients/clients, critically analyze new information, solve complex patient problems and have developed the skills to be life-long learners.
 Our faculty represent the major sub-disciplines of physical therapy practice (musculoskeletal, neuromuscular, cardiovascular and pulmonary, integumentary and research) and the state of the art Health Science Center provides exceptional clinical lab and research facilities.
 The Physical Therapy Program supports the La Crosse Institute of Movement Science (LIMS) and the Exercise Program for Adults with Neurologic Disorders (EXPAND).
-In addition, The UWL Physical Therapy program is affiliated with the Gundersen Lutheran Sports Medicine Residency Program.
+In addition, The UWL Physical Therapy program is affiliated with the Gundersen Health System Sports Medicine Residency Program.

 In Physical Therapy, You Can Make A Difference!!!

 A factory worker with an injured back...an elderly individual with arthritis...a recreational or elite athlete...an individual who has had a stroke...a child or adult with a disability...an individual who works all day at a computer workstation...a middle aged adult who is experiencing shoulder pain...an individual recovering from surgery...an elderly person living in a nursing home...a diverse group of people, yet each can benefit from physical therapy.

 When individuals are recovering from injury or disease, the physical therapist evaluates and directs the recovery process to relieve pain, make them stronger, and help them to regain use of an affected limb.
 Physical therapists also teach patients and their families what to do so that healing continues through self-care at home.